mud-alvi/AI-Image-Classifier-V2--Tanks-and-Cars/README.md

 - This whole classifier was coded on jupyter because I found this out that it was way easier to code in modules esp for training and checking accuracy

+ # TO VIEW THE CLASSIFIER ITSELF
+ - just click on the website and it will take you to huggingface where I have already done the work. :)

   # TO CREATE THE CLASSIFIER YOUR SELF
   1. firstly create a folder called "Z_Image" on your desktop.
   2. add a "train" folder and a "cars_tanks" excel sheet which can be taken from above.